CharlieDigital/gcloud-pubsub-dotnet6/README.md

 See the docs here if you'd like to learn more: https://cloud.google.com/pubsub/docs/overview
 ## Running the Code

-To run this sandbox code, start the docker image for th Google Cloud Pub/Sub emulator from the root directory:
+To run this sandbox code, start the docker image for the [Google Cloud Pub/Sub emulator](https://cloud.google.com/pubsub/docs/emulator) from the root directory:

 ```
 docker-compose up